How to Raise a Concern

 - You should receive a written response to acknowledge your complaint within five school working days (this does not include holidays).
 The school’s letter to you will explain the timescale for completing the investigation.
 Once the investigation has been completed and shared, where appropriate, with parent/carers the issue will normally be resolved at this stage.

-- If you are still not satisfied that your complaint has been resolved, you should write to the chair of governors at the school and ask that the issue raised in your letter of complaint be reviewed and considered by the Governors’ Complaints Panel.
+- If you are still not satisfied that your complaint has been resolved, you should write to the clerk to the governors at the school and ask that the issue raised in your letter of complaint be reviewed and considered by the Governors’ Complaints Panel.
 It will be heard by a panel of three governors who have no previous knowledge of the complaint, so they will be able to give it an objective and final assessment.
 You will be invited to attend and speak to the panel at a meeting at which the headteacher will also be present.
 It will be set out in the complaints procedure how these meetings will operate.

 - If you have a complaint about the headteacher personally then you should refer this, confidentially, directly to the chair of governors through the school office.
 The chair of governors will make arrangements to investigate your complaint.